cloudcity/deathstare/README.md

-# Deathstar -- Cloud-based Load-Testing
+# Deathstare -- Cloud-based Load-Testing

-Deathstar is a Rails engine that you can include into your project.
-It provides controllers and views and Sidekiq background jobs to farm out your load test scripts into the Heroku cloud to send deathrays onto your servers.
-Will the Empire prevail?
-Will the Force lead the rebellion to victory? `gem install` and find out!
+Deathstare is a Rails engine that you can include into your project.
+It provides controllers and views and Sidekiq background jobs to farm out your load test scripts into the Heroku cloud.

 ## Dependencies